 It has been a traditional remedy for various ailments, including diabetes, malaria and snakebites (

 This herb is thought to inhibit sugar absorption and thus has become a popular study subject in Western medicine.

 Here are 6 impressive health benefits of Gymnema sylvestre.

 Gymnema sylvestre can help reduce sugar cravings.

 In a study in fasted individuals, half were given Gymnema extract.
-Those who received the supplement had less appetite for sweet foods and were more likely to limit their food intake, compared to those not taking the extract (2).
+Those who received the supplement had less appetite for sweet foods at a subsequent meal and were more likely to limit their food intake, compared to those not taking the extract (

 Diabetes is a metabolic disease characterized by high blood sugar levels.
 It’s caused by the inability of your body to produce or use insulin effectively.

 Gymnema sylvestre is considered to have anti-diabetic properties.